kyungminlee/doc/howto/itensor_msys2/main.md

 ![Example-Dynamic-Build](http://kyungminlee.org/doc/howto/itensor_msys2/example_dynamic_build.png)

 The simplest way to solve this problem is to copy all the dependent DLL files to the same directory as the executable.
-The DLL files for ITensor and OpenBLAS can be found in the `bin` subdirectory of each project.
+The DLL files for ITensor and OpenBLAS can be found in the `bin` subdirectory of `~/.local/pkg/ITensor` and `~/.local/pkg/OpenBLAS-v0.2.20-Win64-int32`.
 Other DLL files can be found in `/mingw64/bin`:

 ```
 $ cp /mingw64/bin/libgcc_s_seh-1.dll /mingw64/bin/libstdc++-6.dll /mingw64/bin/libgfortran-4.dll /mingw64/bin/libwinpthread-1.dll /mingw64/bin/libquadmath-0.dll ~/.local/pkg/ITensor/bin/libitensor*.dll ~/.local/pkg/OpenBLAS-v0.2.20-Win64-int32/bin/libopenblas.dll .